A look at the July 1993 issue of British Commodore 64 magazine, Commodore Format.

 There are some truly lovely insights into the sort of stuff that made CF the most popular in the market.
 For example, Clur went by train all the way to Croydon (from Bath!) to personally pick up a copy of Liverpool FC ensuring an exclusive; rival Commodore Force later suggested CF must have reviewed an unfinished version.
 Not so: they just wanted it more.

 You just can’t be anything other than impressed by this month’s Commodore Format.
 The C64 was in massive decline by now, but you can’t tell it by reading issue 34.
 To briefly go back to the Drop The Dead Datasette feature, Clur’s repeated reference to calling, calling, calling software houses for news and games clearly paid off.
 You can read about new games, old games and games many months away from release.
 And it’s all done so positively that you can’t help but feel good about owning a Commodore 64.
 Truly, this month CF was your mate.
 CF

 ON THE POWER PACK

 Four games and a sprite tutorial (sounds like a good film – Ed) this month.
 Shellshock is a Commando clone originally intended for budget commercial release by Beyond Belief but sold to CF as the business collapsed; there are four levels and a back-story but you know the score: shoot everything!
 Then there’s Arac, an arcade adventure a bit like Dizzy dating back to 1986.
-Invision is a weird pinball sim’ in which you can’t quite see all the obstacles, and Corya‘s third installment completes CF‘s serialised text adventure.
+Invision is a weird pinball sim’ in which you can’t quite see all the obstacles, and Corya‘s third instalment completes CF‘s serialised text adventure.
 Oh, and the sprite tutorial stuff?
 It ties in with the Do The Sprite Thing feature by Bones (who, at the risk of ending on a downer, has since passed away).